 My route into thinking about resilience was in thinking about personal resilience, but I have come to realise how inherently all the layers are interlinked.
 I strongly believe that if we want to see change in society we have to make change at each of these levels: personal, project, movement, community.
 To me this can only be done by building resilient systems (at each of these levels) which can adapt and thrive within the harsh reality of the context of the current times.

-And so this is the bare bones of my journey to date (because journeys never really begin or end).
+And so was the bare bones of my journey to autumn of 2018 (because journeys never really begin or end).

-Jumping to now, I’ve been lucky enough to be awarded a travel grant by the Winston Churchill Memorial Trust to visit the U.S.A. (these grants support people to travel to collect inspiration to bring back to contribute to their field of work).
-I’ve been aware of the richness of the small-scale community farming scene in the U.S.A. for some time.
+In 2018 I was awarded a travel grant by the Winston Churchill Memorial Trust to visit the U.S.A. (these grants support people to travel to collect inspiration to bring back to contribute to their field of work).
+I’d been aware of the richness of the small-scale community farming scene in the U.S.A. for some time.
 My perception is that it has a longer and more established history of these things than we do in the UK, and a longer history of interlinking this work with social justice work.
-And thus I’m keen to jump into that knowledge and see what can be learnt.
+And thus I was keen to jump into that knowledge and see what can be learnt.

-I’ll be spending time with (rural and urban) community food growing projects working for social change, to look at the ways that they are building resilience in their projects, communities, wider movements and personally for the people involved.
-Some of these projects are established and some are establishing and nearer to a process of thinking about how they make themselves and their communities more resilient.
+I decided to spend time with (rural and urban) community food growing projects working for social change, to look at the ways that they are building resilience in their projects, communities, wider movements and personally for the people involved.
+Some of these projects were established and some were establishing and nearer to a process of thinking about how they make themselves and their communities more resilient.

-In this journey and through this blog I hope to share stories from these places, along with my learnings and reflections given my work in the UK.
-My hope is that these stories inspire and lead to reflection in the work we do.
+In this journey and through this blog I hoped to share stories from these places, along with my learnings and reflections given my work in the UK.
+My hope was and is that these stories inspire and lead to reflection in the work we do.
 Here I must be open.
-It feels fragile to make a central place that holds my writing (much of what you are seeing is a process of reflection, inevitably messy) but, though I bring my lens to this, these are not my stories.
-Join me as we listen and learn.
+It felt fragile to make a central place that holds my writing (much of what you are seeing is a process of reflection, inevitably messy) but, though I brought my lens to this, these are not my stories.

 Go to the blog.